dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

   low level of sequencing by using individual hashes.
 Yay!
 * Another 23.7% of genomes can be identified by using hashes in combination with each other.
-* However, the remaining 23.7% of genomes are not that different from other genomes in the database - we can put a hard constraint of < 10k unique k-mers on each of them, or less than 2% of the k-mers in the genome!
+* However, the remaining 29.2% of genomes are not that different from other genomes in the database - we can put a hard constraint of < 10k unique k-mers on each of them, or less than 2% of the k-mers in the genome!
+This small a signal makes identification challenging in the face of genome divergence/dropout, etc.

 ### Mapping reads to genomes suffers from similar challenges